A Randomized Approach for Tight Privacy Accounting: Abstract

 \section{Abstract}

 Bounding privacy leakage over compositions, i.e., privacy accounting, is a key challenge in differential privacy (DP).
-However, the privacy parameter ($\eps$ or $\delta$) is often easy to estimate but hard to bound.
-In this paper, we propose a new differential privacy paradigm called estimate-verify-release (EVR), which addresses the challenges of providing a strict upper bound for privacy parameter in DP compositions by converting an \emph{estimate} of privacy parameter into a formal guarantee.
-The EVR paradigm first estimates the privacy parameter of a mechanism, then verifies whether it meets this guarantee, and finally releases the query output based on the verification result.
+The privacy parameter ($\eps$ or $\delta$) is often easy to estimate but hard to bound.
+In this paper, we propose a new differential privacy paradigm called estimate-verify-release (EVR), which tackles the challenges of providing a strict upper bound for the privacy parameter in DP compositions by converting an \emph{estimate} of privacy parameter into a formal guarantee.
+The EVR paradigm first verifies whether the mechanism meets the \emph{estimated} privacy guarantee, and then releases the query output based on the verification result.
 The core component of the EVR is privacy verification.
 We develop a randomized privacy verifier using Monte Carlo (MC) technique.
 Furthermore, we propose an MC-based DP accountant that outperforms existing DP accounting techniques in terms of accuracy and efficiency.
-Our empirical evaluation shows the newly proposed EVR paradigm improves the utility-privacy tradeoff for privacy-preserving machine learning.
+MC-based DP verifier and accountant is applicable to an important and commonly used class of DP algorithms, including the famous DP-SGD.
+An empirical evaluation shows the proposed EVR paradigm improves the utility-privacy tradeoff for privacy-preserving machine learning.